Nondegeneracy and integral count of frozen planet orbits in helium: Introduction

 \textbf{Theorem\,B: } {\it For every $r \in [0,\infty)$, each critical point of $\mathcal{F}_r$ is nondegenerate.}

+In Section~\ref{sec:uniqueness} we explain how requiring the additional properties ``normalized'', ``simple'', ``symmetric'' breaks the symmetries and leads to uniqueness.
 The main ingredient in the proof of Theorem B is an algebraic identity associated to critical points of $\FF_r$ which can be solved in terms of elliptic integrals (see Proposition~\ref{prop:eq} and Appendix~\ref{sec:ell-int}).

 Theorem A allows us to upgrade equation~\eqref{eq:chi-mod2} to an equality of {\em integer valued Euler numbers}.
 For this, we need to define a $\Z$-valued Euler number for a class of Fredholm sections including the $\nabla\BB_r$ above.
 The important feature of these Fredholm sections is that their linearizations are {\em self-adjoint} and bounded from below with respect to the $L^2$-scalar product.
 The main ingredient is the following abstract result which may be of independent interest.